Smoke-free apartment buildings are becoming the wave

 smoke-free multi-unit housing has been enormous -- going from virtually no

-smoke-free housing in 2000 to many hundreds of thousands of units today,"
+smoke-free housing in 2000 to many hundreds of thousands of units today," according

-units, as well as the common areas.
+as the common areas.
+This was

-2000, there were only two public housing authorities in the nation that had
+there were only two public housing authorities in the nation that had

 smoke-free policies for some or all their buildings (Kearney, NE and Fort Pierce, FL).
 By the end